 After LASIK surgery a transparent plastic eye shield is placed over the eye.
 The shield is usually removed the following day.
 Most people report only minimal discomfort following surgery.
 It is very important that patients not rub their eyes, as this can dislodge the corneal flap, potentially requiring an additional procedure to reposition it.

 Medication prescribed will include artificial tears to relieve dry-eye symptoms, which most people experience immediately after surgery, pain relief and eye drops containing a corticosteroid to reduce inflammation and an antibiotic to reduce the risk of infection.
-For PRK these drops are required for two to three months.
+For PRK, use of these drops is required for two to three months.
 For LASIK these drops are required for only one week.

 Perfect results cannot be guaranteed with either procedure.
 Short-term complications following laser eye surgery can occur in some cases but they usually resolve by themselves or respond to treatment and are not expected to have any long-term effects on vision.
 Short-term complications can include:

 - Photophobia (increased light sensitivity) may be experienced for one to three months following PRK and for one to two weeks following LASIK

 - Increased sensitivity to glare from oncoming car headlights or other bright lights in the evening may be noticed

-- Following PRK a sensation of a foreign body in the eye may be experienced.
+- Following PRK the sensation of a foreign body in the eye may be experienced

 - Infection is a possible complication following any surgery but this is very rare after laser eye surgery